Corporate Travel & Expense Policy Template

 - Rental car company insurance

-Top tip: Involve stakeholders like your CFO and a few of your frequent travelers to determine what is fair to exclude across the entire company, for all trips
+Top tip: Involve stakeholders like your CFO and a few of your frequent travelers to determine what is fair to exclude across the entire company, for all trips.
+Make it clear what is payable to employees upon their return and what is not (ex. think about commuting).

 Section 5: Expense reporting and reimbursement process